duckdb/duckdb-web/docs/extensions/vss.md

 Due to some known issues related to peristence of custom extension indexes, the `HNSW` index can only be created on tables in in-memory databases by default, unless the `SET hnsw_enable_experimental_persistence = <bool>` configuration option is set to `true`.

 The reasoning for locking this feature behind an experimental flag is that "WAL" recovery is not yet properly implemented for custom indexes, meaning that if a crash occurs or the database is shut down unexpectedly while there are uncommited changes to a `HNSW`-indexed table, you can end up with __data loss or corruption of the index__.

 If you enable this option and experience an unexpected shutdown, you can try to recover the index by first starting DuckDB separately, loading the `vss` extension and then `ATTACH`:ing the database file, which ensures that the `HNSW` index functionality is available during WAL-playback, allowing DuckDB's recovery process to proceed without issues.
 But we still recommend that you do not use this feature in production environments.

 With the `hnsw_enable_experimental_persistence` option enabled, the index will be persisted into the DuckDB database file (if you run DuckDB with a disk-backed database file), which means that after a database restart, the index can be loaded back into memory from disk instead of having to be re-created.
 With that in mind, there are no incremental updates to persistent index storage, so every time DuckDB performs a checkpoint the entire index will be serialized to disk and overwrite itself.
 Similarly, after a restart of the database, the index will be deserialized back into main memory in its entirety.
 Although this will be deferred until you first access the table associated with the index.
 Depending on how large the index is, the deserialization process may take some time, but it should still be faster than simply dropping and re-creating the index.

 ## Inserts, Updates, Deletes and Re-Compaction

 The HNSW index does support inserting, updating and deleting rows from the table after index creation.
 However, there are two things to keep in mind:
-- Its faster to create the index after the table has been populated with data as the initial bulk load can make better use of parallelism on large tables.
+* It's faster to create the index after the table has been populated with data as the initial bulk load can make better use of parallelism on large tables.
-- Deletes are not immediately reflected in the index, but are instead "marked" as deleted, which can cause the index to grow stale over time and negatively impact query quality and performance.
+* Deletes are not immediately reflected in the index, but are instead "marked" as deleted, which can cause the index to grow stale over time and negatively impact query quality and performance.

-To remedy the last point, you can call the `PRAGMA hnsw_compact_index('<index name>')` pragma function to trigger a re-compaction of the index pruning deleted items, or re-create the index after a significant number of updates.
+To remedy the last point, you can call the `PRAGMA hnsw_compact_index('⟨index name⟩')` pragma function to trigger a re-compaction of the index pruning deleted items, or re-create the index after a significant number of updates.

-## Limitations
+## Limitations =

-- Only vectors consisting of `FLOAT`s (32-bit, single precision) are supported at the moment.
+* Only vectors consisting of `FLOAT`s (32-bit, single precision) are supported at the moment.
-- The index itself is not buffer managed and must be able to fit into RAM memory.
+* The index itself is not buffer managed and must be able to fit into RAM memory.
-- The size of the index in memory does not count towards DuckDB's `memory_limit` configuration parameter.
+* The size of the index in memory does not count towards DuckDB's `memory_limit` configuration parameter.
-- `HNSW` indexes can only be created on tables in in-memory databases, unless the `SET hnsw_enable_experimental_persistence = <bool>` configuration option is set to `true`, see [Persistence](#persistence) for more information.
+* `HNSW` indexes can only be created on tables in in-memory databases, unless the `SET hnsw_enable_experimental_persistence = ⟨bool⟩` configuration option is set to `true`, see [Persistence](#persistence) for more information.